KBismark/dir-bit/README.md

-# dir
+# dir-bit
-Asynchronously removes  directories and files.
+Asynchronously removes  directories and files in nodejs